ejriffer/Data-410-Project-2/README.md

 print('the mse for lwr is:' + str(np.mean(mse_lwr)))
 ```

-With the above hyperperameters we see that the mse for RFR is ~19.39 and the mse for lowess is ~18.19.
+With the above hyperperameters we see that the mse for RFR is ~19.39 and the mse for Lowess is ~18.19.
+So, in this case we can determine that Lowess is a slightly superior model to RFR.